 In December 2020, Marie-Laure and Gautier convinced the LPEA's Executive Committee to revive the existing debt committee to promote the Luxembourg private debt place around hot topics.
-To differentiate this committee from the previous one, Marie-Laure and Gautier contacted asset managers active in the private debt industry and Luxembourgbased service providers (auditors, lawyers, accounting firms) to represent the marketplace.
+To differentiate this committee from the previous one, Marie-Laure and Gautier contacted asset managers active in the private debt industry and Luxembourgproviders (auditors, service accounting firms) to represent the marketplace.